jynkris1016/EthoCLIP/README.md

 # Todo
 - [x] AnimalBand data mapping
-- [ ] EthoCLIP code and pretrained weights (currently under double-checking and organization)
+- [ ] EthoCLIP code and pretrained weights (currently under organization)

 ## Acknowledgement
 Thanks to the open source of the following datasets: